-Have a competition with your child and see who can balance the longest, or put a timer on if you don’t want your child to lose every round and see if your child can beat his previous time.
+Have a competition with your children and see who can balance the longest, or put a timer on if you don’t want them to lose every round and see if they can beat their previous times.

 Stand and balance on one leg, then the other, with eyes closed, etc. Place a bean bag on your head and see how long you can keep it there while on one leg.

 Kids love the thrill of chasing bubbles around the garden or playground.
 This activity doesn’t have to be reserved for only toddlers.

 Make a game out of it and see how many bubbles your kids can pop each time you blow out a set.
 This is excellent for practising eye-hand coordination.

 If you are playing with a few children, make a rule that each child must catch one bubble and two children can’t touch the same bubble.

 This will work the reflexes and teach children to make quick decisions and move their bodies through space carefully.

 As you can see, finding ideas for movement activities for kids does not have to be complicated.